-Loyalty in the business of football?
+Loyalty in football business?
 You can whistle for it

-Dani Alves, brilliant attacking full-back though he is, helped define the level of gamesmanship existing at all levels of football with his gruesome theatrics in Barça's Champions League collision with Real Madrid.
+Dani Alves (below), brilliant attacking full-back though he is, helped define the level of gamesmanship existing at all levels of football with his gruesome theatrics in Barça's Champions League collision with Real Madrid.

 Now he is doing pretty much the same for the concept of player loyalty, such as it is in today's so often mangled, shameless form.
 In support of Cesc Fabregas's passionate desire to join him at the Nou Camp, Alves recalls his own forced exit from Sevilla: "I saw the train passing by and I wanted to be in business class."

 This was a corruption of the blood-tingling description of how many poor young Americans, including several presidents, found their way to Washington.
 "He was a poor boy born on the wrong side of the tracks," said Senator Robert Dole at the funeral of Richard Nixon, "but he heard the whistle of the train that would take him to a better life."
 Let's hope the consequences of Fabregas's journey do not one day cause quite such bitter debate.

 Wisdom prevails as Hatton puts life back in order

 Ricky Hatton's decision this week to turn his back on the ring surely provokes a sigh of relief.